St. Louis

 XXV.
 Of the Sacraments. …There are two Sacraments ordained of Christ our Lord in the Gospel, that is to say, Baptism, and the Supper of the Lord.
 Those five commonly called Sacraments, that is to say, Confirmation, Penance, Orders, Matrimony, and Extreme Unction, are not to be counted for Sacraments of the Gospel, being such as have grown partly of the corrupt following of the Apostles, partly are states of life allowed in the Scriptures, but yet have not like nature of Sacraments with Baptism, and the Lord’s Supper, for that they have not any visible sign or ceremony ordained of God.

 In Tract 90 Newman does something of a magic trick.
-With a sleight of hand Newman seems to reconcile the 39 articles to Trent, especially via the seven sacraments.
-Newman casts this spell by making a small difference between sacraments by focusing on the ‘general necessity’ phrase.
-This approach would become the typically Anglo-catholic reply to the Articles, and it is the only distinction the Affirmation acknowledges.
-Though Newman apparently backs his argument with Jewel’s ‘Homily on Common Prayer’, Newman really passes over the crux of Jewel’s argument, namely, how the nature of Baptism and the Holy Communion differs from the other five.
-The reason Jewel provides?
+With a sleight of hand Newman seems to reconcile the 39 articles to Trent (or Fourth Lateran Council), especially via the seven sacraments.
+Newman casts this spell by making a small difference between sacraments with focus on the ‘general necessity’ clause.
+Though Newman apparently backs his argument with Jewel’s ‘Homily on Common Prayer’, Newman really passes over the crux of Jewel’s argument, namely, how the nature of Baptism and the Holy Communion differ from the lesser five.
+How do they differ according to Jewel?
 A: Only baptism and the Supper remit sin.
-Here’s Jewel’s full quote from the homily used by Newman in Tract 90:
+Here’s Jewel’s full quote from the homily partially used by Newman’s Tract 90:

 Homily on Common Prayer: